ergoplatform/ergodocs/docs/uses/flash-loans.md

+---
+tags:
+  - Flash Loans
+---

-# The Challenges of Implementing Flash Loans on eUTXO Blockchains
+# The Challenges and Risks of Implementing Flash Loans on Ergo

-Flash loans have gained significant attention in the world of decentralized finance (DeFi), primarily on Ethereum's account-based blockchain.
-These loans allow users to borrow funds without collateral, with the stipulation that the borrowed amount is returned within the same transaction.
-While flash loans have revolutionized DeFi on account-based blockchains, implementing them on eUTXO (Extended Unspent Transaction Output) blockchains poses several challenges.
+Flash loans, while gaining significant attention in the world of decentralized finance (DeFi), primarily on Ethereum's account-based blockchain, have also been the root cause of numerous attacks.
+These loans, which allow users to borrow funds without collateral and return them within the same transaction, have not only revolutionized but also destabilized DeFi on account-based blockchains due to their inherent risks.
+Implementing them on eUTXO (Extended Unspent Transaction Output) blockchains poses several challenges and potential concerns.

 ## Understanding UTXO and Its Distinctiveness